Employee Experiences with an ERP Implementation: Monitoring Employees

 Jenny, in another interview, felt overwhelmed with the need to balance her project responsibilities with her everyday workload, resulting in her feeling that her work attitude had suffered substantially:

 “The project drained people, there was a definite shift in attitudes which was hard.
-Particularly for the finance group… having to manage more than their jobs… we [consistently] had to draw more lines to pull in people.
-Because we were too overburdened to test and contribute, which doesn’t help [the success of the project]… We would put in all of this time, throw more people in it, and have to keep going at it like nothing happened.
+Particularly for the finance group… having to manage more than their jobs… we had to draw more lines to pull in people.
+Because we were too overburdened to test and contribute, which doesn’t help … We would put in all of this time, throw more people in it, and have to keep going at it like nothing happened.
 It’s not sustainable.”

 These experiences collectively illustrate the negative effects felt from changes in employee resource adequacy, personal impacts, and time commitments.